 Article Contents

-Determining whether to study in state vs out of state is a personal choice for each applicant and there are no right or wrong answers.
-In fact, according to the AAMC, last year roughly 61% of matriculants attended medical school in their home state compared with 39% that chose an out of state medical school.
-When determining whether or not you should study out of state, you should consider the following factors:
+Determining whether to study in state vs out of state is a personal choice for each medical school applicant and there are no right or wrong answers.
+In fact, according to the AAMC, last year roughly 60% of matriculants attended medical school in their home state compared with 40% that chose an out of state medical school.
+When determining whether you should study out of state, you should consider the following factors:

 Cost